Common symptoms are difficulty breathing and coughing, often coughing up blood.

 People who have repeated episodes of bleeding into the lungs can develop anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
 Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more (low blood count, often causing fatigue) and lung scarring that causes pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
-Idiopathic pulmonary fibrosis affects mostly people over the age of 50, usually former smokers.
-People... read more .
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have... read more .

 Diagnosis of Diffuse Alveolar Hemorrhage

 Sometimes insertion of a flexible viewing tube into the lungs (bronchoscopy) with fluid wash out (bronchoalveolar lavage)